auperatech/VMSS2.0/docs/node_guide.md

 - The third output stream produces `VideoStreamInfoPacket` objects associated with the first output stream
 - The fourth output stream produces `VideoStreamInfoPacket` objects associated with the second output stream

 The order of the output streams corresponds to the order of entries in `node_options->dec->opixfmt` which lists the requested video formats.
-Additionally, the number of output streams for this node should match the number of entries in `opixfmt`.
+Additionally, the number of output streams for this node should match the number of entries in `node_options->dec->opixfmt`.

 *NOTE:* The input streams remain the same as in the basic IO configuration.